Daikoun/li3_aws/README.md

 Test Cases:
 -----------

-The `li3_aws` plugin provides you with a mock class simulating access to Amazon S3.
+The `li3_aws` plugin provides you with a mock class simulating an Amazon S3 storage.
 You can setup your environment, that you access local Mongo-GridFs on development, the AmazonS3-Mock on testing and real Amazon S3 on production.

 ```php